lucas-hhk/terrain-generator/README.md

 Generally, they require some grid of cells, where each cell has a neighbourhood consisting of the cells surrounding it.
 Each cell is assigned a state, and starts where $t=0$ at generation 1.
 According to a fixed rule, a new generation is created and all the states are updated.
 This cellular automaton uses a noise grid consisting of randomly assigned 0s and 1s, and checks each cell's Moore neighbourhood (all cells surrounding it) and decides whether to change its state.
+A simple way of linking 0 and 1 to a map is setting 0 to be land and 1 to be water.
 The automaton runs for the amount of iterations input by the user.

 Perlin noise is a type of gradient noise, whereas the automaton used value noise.
 It's a complex algorithm that uses a random grid of 2D vectors and computes dot products between the offset vectors and random gradient vectors in each cell for all 4 vertices at a grid point (assuming in 2 dimensions).
 The noise grid is then interpolated.
 The two important settings that can be customised are:
 - Frequency